COMMUNITY-BASED LAND CONSERVATION

 Farms in this region have some of the most highly productive soils in the state according to 2012 Department of Agriculture statistics.
 They are used for row crop production, forage for livestock and timber production.

 However, these soil conditions are also highly sought after for residential subdivisions and commercial development.
 Between 2007 and 2012, Tennessee lost 3,000 family farms totaling over 600,000 acres of land.
 We are losing critical lands at an alarming rate and these lands must be protected now… before it is too late.

 - Download More Info: ROBERTSON COUNTY BROCHURE

-- EMAIL GARY MOORE if you have Robertson County Land you’d like keep in your farming family + protect forever?
+- Do you have Robertson County Land you’d like keep in your farming family + protect forever?
 Click here to get started.

 BRACY FARMS: Three separate easements on three properties totaling 557 acres for corn, wheat for grain and for straw, soybean and tobacco production with nearly 60% of the land being prime soils; all farms are in the Red River Watershed and join the river on one tract.
 (FEB 1, 2013: The Tennessean published a front page story on The Bracys + Robertson Co. farm protection.)

 FUQUA FARM: One tract of prime agricultural land totaling 404 acres in the same crop rotation and is farmed by Bracy who told Fuqua about The Land Trust; one side of the farm has the Red River flowing through it.
 The farm has also a century- old barn totally restored and a family cemetery with headstones dating back to 1781.
 The property is eligible to receive Century Farm status through The TN Department of Agriculture.